🌲

 Overview

-Attic vents, similar to crawl space vents, are vulnerable to ember intrusion and flame exposure, which can ignite unprotected beams, flooring, or other stored combustible materials.
+Attic vents, similar to , are vulnerable to ember intrusion and flame exposure, which can ignite unprotected beams, flooring, or other stored combustible materials.
 To minimize the chance of ember ignitions, metal mesh screens no larger than 1/8th inch are recommended.
 Vents incorporating an intumescent coating or tape in the design is used to minimize the potential for flame entry into these enclosed spaces.
 Once activated, an intumescent product swells and blocks openings when exposed to temperatures above approximately 400 deg F - the exposure can be flame or radiant.

 Combustible item storage present